This blog may contain affiliate links. Read our disclosure policy for more info.

 Freedom camping at the Waipu Caves

-The best thing about the Waipu Caves is that it’s also a freedom camping spot for BOTH self-contained and non-self-contained vehicles and tents.
-This means you can camp at the caves for free.
-There is a toilet in the car park as well as a cold water shower (very rare in New Zealand!)
+The best thing about the Waipu Caves is that it’s also a freedom camping spot for BOTH non-self-contained and self-contained vehicles and tents.
+This means you can camp in the caves for free.
+There is a toilet in the car park as well as a cold water shower (very rare in New Zealand)!

 It is important to read the freedom camping sign in the car park and park only in the designated area as only certain parking spaces are freedom camping friendly.
 Failure to do this could result in a $200 fine.